AdaptiveScale/rosetta/README.md

 ```

 Description: Our actual database does not contain `first_name` so we expect it to alter the table and add the column, inside the source directory there will be the executed DDL and a snapshot of the current database.

+### Safety Operation
+In `model.yaml` you can find the attribute `safetyOperationEnabled` which is by default disabled.
+If you want to prevent any DROP operation during
+`apply` command, enable the safety operation the value for `safetyOperationEnabled: true`.

 ## Copyright and License Information
 Unless otherwise specified, all content, including all source code files and documentation files in this repository are: